 “What happened?”
 She set the paper bag with take-out food on the counter.

-“Tay threw candy at this hockey team assistant guy.”
+“Tay threw candy at some foreign hockey team assistant guy.”
 Liz stuttered, still laughing uncontrollably.

 “You did what?”
 The girl with curly dark brown hair turned to the shorty and chuckled.